-In 1995 we ran a story that encouraged people to not only perform acts of kindness but to also recognize these acts.
+In our 1995 edition, we ran a story that encouraged people to not only perform acts of kindness but to also recognize these acts.
 Today, as we navigate through this very difficult, physical-distancing time, acts of kindness are more important than ever.
 Below is what we originally ran in our 1995 edition – Editors

 Have you ever experienced the unsolicited goodwill of another person, but were too busy, too hurried to thank the person for his/her good deed?

 In today’s busy, impersonal society, in which we’re always on the go, always in a rush, we sometimes overlook the importance of showing our appreciation.
 We forget to take the time to thank the cashier who goes out of his/her way to help you find apple juice; we overlook a waiter or waitress who scrounges up a peanut butter and jelly sandwich for your finicky three-year-old; and we fail to recognize the employee or co-worker who comes in early and stays late to get a job done.

 Among our hectic lifestyles, people everywhere continue to make time to lend a helping hand.
 They go above and beyond to help a friend, stranger, or family member.
 These acts are generally performed out of the goodness of the person’s heart, without any self-satisfying reason or motive.
 While these deeds might be as simple as volunteering to run to the store for a sick friend, lending a shoulder for a family member to cry on, or giving directions to a stranger, they are acts that mean a lot to the recipient and the human race.